-NAME OF THE PARTY

 MAIN CAMPUS, OCC NORTH and EXTENSION SITES

+Faculty On Hand 10

-Last Day to Register
+Last Day to Register 10

-New Student Orientation

-New Faculty Workshop

-New Faculty Orientation / Mentor Reception Monday, August 31, 2009

-Faculty On Hand

-Classes Begin
+Classes Begin 10

-Last day to add a class
+Last day to add a class 10

+Labor Day-no classes

-Last day to nominate for December Graduation Monday, September 28, 2009
+Last day to apply for December 2010 GraduationSunday, September 19, 20

+Last day to drop a class (remove from transcript) in person Friday, September 17, 20 10

-Last day to drop a class (remove from transcript)
+Last day to drop a class (remove from transcript) WebAccessSunday, September 19, 20 10

+Administrative X Deadline

+Advisement for Spring and Summer 2011 begins 10

+Registration for Spring and Summer 2011 begins

 Midterm Examinations

-Advisement for Spring and Summer 2010 begins

-Administrative X Deadline Thursday, November 12, 2009

-Registration for Spring and Summer 2010 begins

-Thanksgiving Recess .
-Wednesday, Nov.
-25 thru Sunday, Nov.
-29
+Thanksgiving Recess

-Last day to withdraw from a class with a grade of W (in person) Wednesday, November 25, 2009

-Last day to withdraw from a class with a grade of W (WebAccess
+Last day to withdraw from a class with a grade of W 10

 Classes Resume

-Last Day of Regular Class 21
+Last day of regular classes

-Final Examinations
+Final Examinations Monday, December 13 thru Sunday, December 19, 20

-Grade Deadline 9 a.m.
+Grade Deadline (9 a.m.)

-Last Day Faculty On Hand
+Last Day Faculty On HandTuesday, December 21, 20

-May 2010 Degree Nominations Due (for registration review)
+May 2011 Degree Applications Due (for registration review)Tuesday, December 21, 20 10

-2010 Degree Hemmations Due (for regionation forten) , Denauj, 2 ecompet 20, 2009

 First Half-Semester Main Campus Classes

-Classes begin Tuesday Sentember 08 2009
+Classes begin

-Last day to add a class
+Last day to add a classWednesday, September 1, 20

 Last day to drop a class (remove from transcript)

-Administrative X Deadline , .
+Administrative X DeadlineMonday, October 4, 20

-Last day to withdraw from a class with a grade of W
+Last day to withdraw from a class with a grade of W Friday, October 8, 20

 Last day of regular classes

-Grade Deadline 9 a.m.
-Friday, October 30, 2009
+Grade Deadline (9 a.m.)
+10

-Second Half-Semester Main Campus Classes T 1 0 1 27 2000
+Second Half-Semester Main Campus Classes

-Classes begin
+Classes begin 10

 Last day to add a class

+10

 Last day to drop a class (remove from transcript)

-Adminstrative X Deadline
+Last day to drop a class (remove from transcript) 10

-Last day to withdraw from a class with a grade of W
+Last day to drop a class (remove from transcript) 10 10

-Last day of regular classes

-Grade Deadline 9 a.m.
+Administrative X Deadline 10 10 10